Asyah

-Asyah (Al-Asyeah or Asyeah Arabic : الأسياح) is a Saudi Arabian town in Al Qassim Province.
+Asyah (Al-Asyeah or Asyeah; الأسياح) is a Saudi Arabian town in Al Qassim Province.
 It has a total area of 200 km^{2}.

 History

 The history of the Al-asyah dates back to 1,400 years ago.
 In the Uthman ibn Affan era, Asyah was built to help pilgrims.
 It is famous for its many wells.

 Location

 Asyah is located in the Al-Qassim region of central Saudi Arabia.
 It is almost 330 km north of Riyadh.
 It is bordered by the Ha'il Region to the north.

 Education

 The province has more than 30 schools for boys, with more than 6,000 total students.

 Villages

 There are more than thirteen hamlets.
 The most famous are Ain ibn Fahid, Koseba, AL-Tanumah, and Aba Elworood.

 Sport

 The main football team, Mared, was established in 1979.